sopherapps/hymns-api/README.md

 Errors:

-- 401 - Unauthorized if authorization token is not valid or was not supplied
+- 401 - Unauthorized if API Key is not valid or was not supplied
 - 429 - Too many requests if user makes too many requests in a given amount of time

 Response: